datdevboi/Luz/docs/add.md

 ---
-id: doc2
+id: api
-title: document number 2
+title: add
+sidebar_label: add
 ---

 This is a link to [another document.](doc3.md)